 - Then go to the Home tab of the ribbon and select Format as Table.

-- Named ranges allows users to name a cell or range of cells.
+- Named ranges allow users to name a cell or range of cells.
 This process makes it easier to refer to those cells in formulas.

-- To create, edit or delete any name go to Formulas tab in the ribbon and from there go to Defined Names command.
+- To create, edit, or delete any name go to the Formulas tab in the ribbon, and from there go to the Defined Names command.

 11. Applying Faster Formula Techniques